 That is where private equity walks in.

 No miracle.
 No genius.
 Just discipline applied to a real asset.
+That is the private equity model in its cleanest form.

-That is the investment bank.
+That is the investment bank's job.

 But occasionally, when something comes along that they understand deeply and believe in genuinely, they write a check.
 Not because a fund mandate requires it.
 Not because a model says the return profile fits.
 Because after decades inside this world, they know the difference between a real idea and a dressed-up pitch.
 When they see the real thing, they back it with patient money — no clock running, no board seat demanded, no quarterly update required.